 A person taking cocaine and alcohol simultaneously will not feel like it is working, so they may ingest more of it.
 If they continue, drug accumulation in the body may exceed the body’s ability to break it down, resulting in a lethal cocaine overdose amount.

-Cocaine Effects On the Brain
+What Does Cocaine Do to the Brain

 When on coke, its psychoactive agents cross the blood-brain barrier and affect the Central Nervous System directly.
 The drug targets explicitly mechanisms in the brain that modulate reward pathways in the brain for dopamine and serotonin.
 In a standard setting, the brain controls how much of these neurotransmitters are released through a reuptake mechanism.